 5. Apply for an Import Permit

 After meeting the above requirements, the trader is advised to apply for an import permit before importing food/food products into Singapore.
-Please refer to Section IX (Import Procedures) for details.
+Please refer to Section IX (Import Procedures) of this report for details.